 G4-LA5 Percentage of total workforce represented in health and safety committees

-Each of the 17 production companies and logistics has a safety manager.
-Wherever possible and sensible, this function is combined with that of the environmental manager or closely linked from an organizational point of view.
-91% of the employees at all production sites and 86% of all employees worldwide are represented through an occupational health and safety panel or safety committee in which employer and employee representatives can discuss occupational health and safety issues.
+Each of the 35 production companies and logistics has a safety manager.
+Wherever possible and sensible, this function is combined with that of the environmental manager or closely linked from an organisational point of view.
+69% of all employees worldwide are represented through an occupational health and safety panel or safety committee at their site in which employer and employee representatives can discuss occupational health and safety issues.
 As a rule, national standards for the country concerned are implemented.

 G4-LA6 Accidents, occupational illness and lost time

-The Group-wide absenteeism rate for the reporting year was 3.85% (previous year 4.10%); illness-related absences accounted for 3.75% of this rate (previous year 4.00%) and 0.10% was related to occupational accidents (previous year 0.10%).
-These figures are based on the hours effectively worked.
-In 2014, these amounted to 10,765,191 hours (previous year 10,661,572 hours).
+The Group-wide absenteeism rate for the reporting year was 4.33% (previous year 3.85%); illness-related absences accounted for 4.20% of this rate (previous year 3.75%) and 0.13% was related to occupational accidents (previous year 0.10%).
 The statistics show only those occupational accidents that occur during working hours or business travel and lead to lost working time of more than one day.
-A total of 103 accidents were recorded (previous year 109 accidents), equivalent to 1,405 lost working days due to occupational accidents (previous year 1,325 lost working days).
+As a result of the acquisition, both the number of accidents and the number of days lost increased.
+A total of 238 accidents were recorded (previous year 103 accidents), equivalent to 4,314 lost working days due to occupational accidents (previous year 1,405 lost working days).
 There were no serious or fatal accidents.
 Employees at Geberit are not exposed to a particularly significant extent with regard to occupational illnesses.
 This category is therefore not covered.

-Furthermore, the accident frequency rate (AFR) and the accident severity rate (ASR) are recorded in a standardized manner.
+Furthermore, the accident frequency rate (AFR) and the accident severity rate (ASR) are recorded in a standardised manner.
 These rates are calculated as the number of accidents or the number of lost working days per one million hours worked.
-The AFR dropped by 5.9% to 9.6 (previous year 10.2) and the ASR increased by 5% to 130.5 (previous year 124.3).
-Geberit is therefore not yet fully on track in reducing the frequency and severity of accidents by 5% per year or by 50% between 2010 and 2020.
+Due to the acquisition, the accident frequency rate rose to 11.4 in 2015 (previous year 9.6).
+The accident severity rate increased during the same period to 206.2, again due to the acquisition (previous year 130.5).

 All key figures concerning the absenteeism rate by region can be found under Key figures Sustainability > Employees and society.